In debates about the ‘Seattle Freeze,’ a common refrain: If you think we’re chilly, the problem is you

 Gautier’s description echoes many of the sentiments that pour in from transplants each time this publication mentions the Seattle Freeze.
 But another contingent always pipes in with the opposite perspective: In short, if you think we’re chilly, the problem is you.

-That was the message from some online commenters after writer, teacher and former attorney Phyllis Coletta wrote a pair of Op-Eds for The Seattle Times’ opinion section.
+That was the message from some online commenters after writer, teacher and former attorney Phyllis Coletta wrote a pair of columns for The Seattle Times’ opinion section.

 Coletta wrote in September that a “stunning lack of human contact” has her plotting an escape from Seattle just a year after her arrival.
 “Billboards should mark the city limits: ‘Welcome to Seattle, Home of God’s Frozen People.
 Expect to be isolated, disconnected and judged.
 Enjoy!'”